Service Descriptions

 *Behavior Assistant Services

-Provides support in implementing the behavior analysis services plan created by the waiver behavior analyst service provider.
-Unlike other services, the behavior assistant provider’s focus is more on working with the caregivers to provide them with the skills to execute the procedures as detailed in the behavior analysis services plan, rather than the provision of intervention directly with the individual receiving services.
+Behavior Assistant Services provide support in implementing the Behavior Analysis Services Plan (BASP) developed by the iBudget Waiver Behavior Analyst.
+Unlike other services, the Behavior Assistant provider’s focus is more on working with the caregivers to provide them with the skills to execute the procedures as detailed in the BASP, rather than the provision of intervention directly with the individual receiving services.
 Behavior Assistant Services are to be time limited.

 Consumable Medical Supplies